Boomerang (Asian TV channel)

 Boomerang (currently rebranded as Boom in Thailand) was (and still is in Thailand) a pan-Asian cable and satellite television channel owned by Warner Bros.
 Discovery International.
 Like the original US version, this localization first began as a programming block that aired on Cartoon Network Asia (from 2001 to 2005), before becoming its own channel in 2004.

 On 1 December 2012, the channel was shut down and replaced with Toonami Asia.
 Eventually, the channel was relaunched on 1 January 2015 as part of Boomerang's 2015 global rebranding effort, replacing Cartoonito Asia.

 The channel (except in Thailand) was replaced by Cartoonito on 28 July 2023.
-This mark the second time Cartoonito Asia appeared as linear TV channel as other big names, such as Disney Junior and Nick Jr. heading into the streaming portfolio.
+This mark the second time Cartoonito Asia launched as a linear TV channel, as other big names such as Disney Junior and Nick Jr. head into the streaming portfolio.